All Episodes

 But in the framework of racial justice, this kind of thing doesn't make sense.

-Racial justice means zero consequences for certain communities, and all of the blame is shifted to others.
+Racial justice means zero consequences for certain communities and all of the blame is shifted to others.

-Can we can we go back to that, Stellias?
+Can we go back to that sentence?

-Uh let's get let's go back to that second.
+Let's go back to that sentence.

-Um honing in on a second, because there is literally no advantage to them reporting this story from the perspective of intersectional social justice.
+Because there is literally no advantage to them reporting this story from the perspective of intersectional social justice.

 She's from Ukraine.